AyushJoshi2001/OWNCLOUD_docker-compose/README.md

 # ***OwnCloud_docker-compose***

- This is a multicontaier docker project or docker-IAAS(infrastructure as a service) running on the top of #Red_Hat_Enterprise_Linux_8 (RHEL8) .
+ This is a multi-container docker project or docker-IAAS(infrastructure as a service) running on the top of #Red_Hat_Enterprise_Linux_8 (RHEL8) .
 In this project the ownCloud container is attached with mysql database.
 And with a one single command $(docker-compose up -d) the whole infrastructure will launch.

 # OwnCloud: